mikependon/RepoDB/RepoDb.Docs/atomic-batch-bulk.md

 The drawback to this is that, it skips all the necessary checks of the underlying RDBMS data provider (i.e.: Logging, Auditing, Constraints and etc).

-To be specific, if you have created a list of Person like below and wish to save it in your database.
+To be specific, if you had created a list of Person like below and wish to save it in your database.

 ```csharp
 var people = CreatePeople(100000);